rslassman/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Please indicate anyone you collaborated with on this Lab.**\*\*

-This challenge of checking your phone while charging and thinking about ways that lighting could help in this situation was originally developed by Marvin Edmond during our in class group breakout room.
+This challenge of checking your phone while charging and thinking about ways that lighting could help in this situation was originally identified by Marvin Edmond during our in class group breakout room.
 As a group we then brainstormed the type of light notifications that could be incorporated.

 # Staging Interaction, Part 2